Seedlab Tasmania will help early stage Tasmanian food, drink, and agri-businesses start, scale and grow.

 Seedlab Tasmania is supported by the Australian Government, Woolworths, the University of Tasmania, Tasmanian businesses and other Tasmanian and Australian companies.

-Feedback from Bootcamp
+Feedback from Cultivate

 Sometimes your target market or packaging might not be exactly on point.
 This is why MVP (Minimum Viable Product) is important.
 Start with something and then make gradual changes